zh54321/SnafflerParser/README.md

 # Snaffler Output File Parser
 Especially in large environments, the Snaffler output gets very large and time-consuming to analyze.

-This script parse the Snaffler outputfile (TSV format required) and:
+This script parse the Snaffler output file (TSV format required) and:
 - Beautify it: Proper tables and different output formats like TXT, CSV, HTML, JSON or PS Gridview.
-- The HTML file supports basic sortignand filtering and contains direct links to the parent folder of the file and a download link for the file itself.
+- The HTML file supports basic sorting, filtering and contains direct links to the parent folder of the file and a download link for the file itself.
 - Sort based on the severity (black, red, yellow, green) and then by date or unc.
 - Can export all the shares to the Explorer++ config files as bookmarks.
 - Generate a list of all shares Snaffler was able to access.